Will Lowe (2014-06-30 16:53)

 Lest we draw this distinction too sharply, it seems that the historical Fisher would prefer us to change our behaviour only after a scientifically convincing sequence of actual tests and actual rejections.
 And as it happens, any respectable null hypothesis also makes predictions about what would happen in a sequence of infinite and thus non-actual tests.
 But arguably that is a happy accident, not the main point.

-On the other side of things, it must be noted that NP have a pre-experimental analogue of statistical significance: alpha.
-Just as one minus power is the probability of accepting an alternate hypothesis when actually the null is true, alpha is the corresponding probability of accepting the null hypothesis when the alternate is true.
-Obviously alpha and the p-value are different.
+On the other side of things, it must be noted that NP have a pre-experimental analogue of statistical significance: .
+Just as one minus power is the probability of accepting an alternate hypothesis when actually the null is true, is the corresponding probability of accepting the null hypothesis when the alternate is true.
+Obviously and the -value are different.

-I have muttered elsewhere and to any students that would listen, that the root of a lot of much controversy surrounding applied statistics is the habit of computing p then pretending it was alpha.
+I have muttered elsewhere and to any students that would listen: the root of a lot of much controversy in applied statistics is the habit of computing then pretending it was .
 But to be fair, current advice is a mess.

 What many students learn is that they should report (Fisherian) significance, but reject the hypothesis only if it reaches an (NP-style) threshold imposed beforehand.
 Once they've done this they should act (like NP) as though the hypothesis is false and write a paper where they report (Fisher-style) every different parameter they tested.
 If they are unlucky the work will be criticised (NP-style) for having low power, but it might still squeak through if their (Fisherian) significance levels are high enough.
 In short, if you don't get what you want from one parent, try the other.